SiliconLabs/wiseconnect/examples/snippets/wlan_ble/wifi_ble_provisioning_aws_devkit/readme.md

 ## Test the Application

-The below instructions are provied in [here](https://docs.silabs.com/wiseconnect/latest/wiseconnect-developers-guide-developing-for-silabs-hosts/) to:
+The following instructions are provied in [here](https://docs.silabs.com/wiseconnect/latest/wiseconnect-developers-guide-developing-for-silabs-hosts/) to:

 - Build the application.
 - Flash, run, and debug the application.

-Follow the steps below for successful execution of the application:
+Complete the following steps for successful execution of the application:

 1. Connect any serial console for prints.

 2. When the SiWx917 EVK enters BLE advertising mode, launch the **Simplicity Connect App (formerly EFR Connect App)**.

-3. Click on Demo and select AWS IoT.
+3. Click on **Demo** and select **AWS IoT**.

    ![](resources/readme/Mobile_app_ui_1.png)